-Day-to-day responsibility for health and safety issues in the school/college will be delegated to a member of staff who is competent to carry out these duties and who has received the appropriate training.
+Day-to-day responsibility for health and safety issues in the Academy will be delegated to a member of staff who is competent to carry out these duties and who has received the appropriate training.
 This is:

-Name: Charlotte Cooper

-Designation: Facilities Manager
+Name: Angela Scheffer Designation: CFO

-Contact details: charlotte.cooper@kingscrossacademy.org.uk
+Contact details: angela.scheffer@kingscrossacademy.org.uk

-7.2 Risk assessments
+7.2 Risk Assessments

-The school/college will seek to identify and manage risk through the use of risk assessments.
+The Academy will seek to identify and manage risk through the use of risk assessments.
 These will be carried out:

-- on an annual basis for the school environment as a whole; - for all school trips; - for pupils travelling between locations during the school day; - for all work-based learning or work experience placements; - when a pupil who has been excluded for risky or violent behaviour is returning to the school; - whenever there are any changes to the school environment or school practices; - following any serious incident.
+- on an annual basis for the school environment as a whole; - for all school trips; - for pupils travelling between locations during the school day; - for all work-based learning or work experience placements; - when a pupil who has been excluded for risky or violent behaviour is returning to the school; - whenever there are any changes to the school environment or school practices;

+• following any serious incident.